fighting-dreamer/concurrency-control/README.md

 * **Dirty Write** : we can solve this if each transaction is making changes to its own copy of data.
 If certain transaction commits then the value is updated while if it rollback/abort then the original value is retained.
 * **Dirty Read** : we can solve this if each transaction is making changes to its own copy and we limit the other transaction to not be able to read changes made under other transaction(s).
 * **Non-Repeatable Reads** : we can solve this if each transaction not only keep track of updated records/rows but also the data read as part of its own copy of data.
-* **Lost Update** : Aim of solution is to ensure other transaction can't over-write the vhanges done by given Transaction.
+* **Lost Update** : Aim of solution is to ensure other transaction can't over-write the changes done by given Transaction.
 Essentially if we provide each transaction its own copy of data, the end result will be either one of the update going through, while other's lost, The only way to ensure serial update for a certain data block is locking that.
 This results in a new strategy called **Cursor Stability**
 * **Phantom Reads** : we can solve this if each transaction not only tracks the updated records but also the data read and keeps map of query used for given data read and provide same result as per that query.

 Copy of data for each transaction is acheived using multi-version databases that allow given data to have a seperate version for a given transaction.

-We see that, we are talking about putting some kind of limitations and in some way locking if required. these limitations are mostly trying to seperate the data being operated upon form the data in database.
+We see that, we are talking about putting some kind of limitations and in some way locking if required. these limitations are mostly trying to seperate the data being operated upon from the original/current data in database.

 This  seperation is taken up as Isolations which help in achieving different levels/degree of Consistency.

-Most databases come with ANSI SQL Isolation Levels :
+Most databases use ANSI SQL Isolation Levels :
 1. **Read UnCommitted** : This isolation level allows the transaction to be able to read other transaction's update, though it can't make update on data changed by other transaction. i.e. Only READ of un-committed data is allowed.